Midnighter/r-novice-analysis-viz/_episodes/01-r-first-glance.md

 - "What is R and when should I use it?"
 - "How do I use the RStudio graphical user interface?"
 - "How do I assign variables?"
+- "How can I create a function?"
 objectives:
 - "Get introduced to R and RStudio."
 - "Learn basic R syntax."
 - "Assign values to variables."
 - "Be able to install a package from CRAN."
+- "Be able to define a simple function."
 keypoints:
 - "R is a strong statistical computing environment"
 - "Thousands of packages for R"